ELECTRIC GATE SAFETY

 ALONG THE BOTTOM EDGE:

 Gates with uneven gaps underneath and with reducing gaps under the gate during the operating cycles also have a risk of causing serious injury to pedestrians.
-A safety edge located on the bottom rail will offer protection.
+A safety edge located on the bottom rail (front & back of the gates on each leaf) will offer protection.